 Dogs don’t run around unsupervised as often as feral cats, and dogs are usually larger and can be seen more easily by drivers.
 Also, cats are more likely to run into the road than dogs if they’re spooked.

-Cats get scared easily When felines hear a loud noise, or when they’re being approached by a dog or a human stranger, they bolt.
+Why do cats run in front of cars?
+Cats get scared easily.
+When felines hear a loud noise, or when they’re being approached by a dog or a human stranger, they bolt.
 And they can bolt right into traffic.

 The good news are that cats can hear approaching cars, and being scared of noise, they usually rush to the sidewalk.
 However, a car that drives slowly doesn’t make that much noise, and the sound can be muffled by other noises of a busy street.
 This is why cats get hit by cars despite their excellent hearing.